-Business owners are well aware of the advantages of data but in many cases feel overwhelmed by the increasing list of technical terminology that faces them, the wild variety of offerings and costs presented by tech providers and the decision on what to actually go after to ensure a sensible path and a valid return on investment.
+Business owners are well aware of the advantages of data but may feel overwhelmed by the amount of technical terminology involved.
+The wild variety of offerings and costs presented by tech providers and the decision on what to go after ensuring a sensible path and a valid return on investment.

-At MCD we help businesses grow and thrive through the adoption of digital technology and one of the areas we are seeing consistent value for our customers is through data collection and analysis to help them operate more intelligently.
+At MCD we help businesses grow and thrive through the adoption of digital technology.
+One of the areas we see consistent value for our customers is through data collection and analysis to help them operate more intelligently.
 This is an area that is far more achievable than many think but requires humans, time and knowledge to make it a success.

 noun [ U, + sing/pl verb ]

-Information, especially facts or numbers, collected to be examined and considered and used to help decision-making.
+Information, especially facts or numbers, is collected to be examined, considered, and used to help decision-making.

 The data pyramid

-The data pyramid is often used to show the functional relationships between data, information, knowledge, and wisdom.
-It starts with raw data which means very little in its form.
-However, give that data some structure, contextualisation and condense it then it can become meaningful information.
-If it is then compared against know-how, experience, insight and understanding then it becomes knowledge.
+The data pyramid often shows the functional relationships between data, information, knowledge, and wisdom.
+It starts with raw data, which means very little in its form.
+However, give that data some structure and contextualisation and condense it, and then it can become meaningful information.
+It becomes knowledge if it is compared to know-how, experience, insight and understanding.

-You might know that your factory can develop 500 products a month, it sounds like a great number but if you don’t know you did 550 the previous month and 600 the month before that then you don’t have the knowledge that production is slowing down for one reason or another.
+You might know that your factory can develop 500 products a month, it sounds like a significant number, but if you don’t know you did 550 the previous month and 600 the month before that, then you don’t have the knowledge that production is slowing down for one reason or another.

-Wisdom, or awareness can provide a strong common sense judgement, direct a company’s strategy and grow in competitive market places.
+Wisdom or awareness can provide a solid common sense judgement, direct a company’s strategy and grow in competitive marketplaces.
 Jeff Bezos used data to help him make his decision to build Amazon.

 History of data collection

 Scientist believe that data collection has been around for around 20,000 years.
-In 1960 the Ishango bones were discovered in what is now Uganda, these bones date back to 18,000bc and show tally marks, a kind of prehistoric data storage to keep track of supplies and trading activities.
-The abacus, the first dedicated device constructed specifically for performing calculations comes into use in Babylon in 2400bc.
+In 1960 the Ishango bones were discovered in what is now Uganda, these bones date back to 18,000bc.
+They show tally marks, a kind of prehistoric data storage to keep track of supplies and trading activities.
+The abacus, the first dedicated device constructed specifically for performing calculations, was used in Babylon in 2400bc.
 The first libraries also appeared around this time, representing our first attempts at mass data storage.

 Only 350+ years ago in 1663, In London.
 John Graunt carried out the first recorded experiment in statistical data analysis.
 By recording further information about mortality, he had theories that he could design an early warning system for the bubonic plague ravaging Europe.
 He took the bill of mortality and introduced details such as a persons age.
-He is credited with producing the first life table, giving probabilities of survival to each age and this census method provided a framework for modern demography.
+He is credited with producing the first life table, giving probabilities of survival to each age.
+This census method provided a framework for modern demography.

 IBM mathematician Edgar F Codd presents his framework for a “relational database” in 1970.
-The model provides the framework that many modern data services use today, to store information in a hierarchical format, prior to this it needed an expert.
+The model provides the framework that many modern data services use today to store information in a hierarchical format; before this, it needed an expert.

 In 1991 Computer scientist Tim Berners-Lee announced the birth of what would become the World Wide Web as we know it today.
 Google arrived in 1997 – and for the next 20 years (at least) its name will become shorthand for searching the internet for data.